OpenFodder/openfodder/README.md

 * Amiga Format  Issue #54: (Dec 1993) Christmas Special (Cannon Soccer)
 * Amiga Format  Issue #68: (Feb 1995) Not Very Festive Fodder

-#### Unsupported Versions

-* Cannon Fodder 2

-Not officially supported.
-While the game can start and is playable, it has no music or sound support and some graphics will be missing and/or wrong.

 #### Original Engine Bugs